 Once an untouched land by tourists, Myanmar is quickly becoming Southeast Asia’s not-so-hidden gem.
 Even with its rise in popularity, getting a Myanmar visa can still be confusing.
 With that in mind here is my experience getting a Myanmar Visa in Bangkok complete with where to go, what to bring, and what to expect.

-There is also an e-service that went live late 2014 but early reports say it is not reliable.
-Avoid e-service if you can.
+There is also an e-service that went live in late 2014 but early reports say it is not reliable.
+I suggest using a reputable online service if you go the eVisa route.

 Where it’s at

 Located at 132 Sathorn Nua Road, the Myanmar Embassy is open 9:00-12:00 (loosely) for visa application drop off then 15:30-16:30 for visa pickup.
 Turnaround is 2 days with next day and same day service available.
 If you require same day service bring your flight information as well as extra baht (1260 total) for the expedited service.

 What you need

 For your Myanmar Visa in Bangkok application you will need the following: